NeuroTechX/ntx_slack_archive/introductions.md

  >Cool!
 I will be visiting in Amsterdam from next week Thursday.
 But that is mainly because of Amsterdam Dance Event :wink:

+10/9/2017 7:53 AM

+ **pia.michel** :

+ >:grinning: Ill be going home to Hamburg that weekend, have fun here!